image

 B. We will add to the collection by means of gifts or any transaction by which title passes to the museum.
 We will accept loans for only a specific exhibit, and then for only a specified time.
 Insurance on loaned items will be the responsibility of the owners.

-C. When the museums limited storage space is filled, we will look elsewhere for acceptable alternative storage for donated items.
+C. When the museum's limited storage space is filled, we will look elsewhere for acceptable alternative storage for donated items.
 Until the society has expanded and has appropriate facilities for artifact storage, the museum society reserves the right to accept only those materials which can be stored and conserved (adequately).

 D. We will review this policy at regular intervals.

-Total Volume: TBD approx: 224.637 cm (7.37 feet)
+Total Volume: TBD approx: 25 meters

 Inclusive Dates: 1846 to present